ncatlab/nlab-content/pages/4/5/3/0/354/content.md

 +-- {: .num_remark}
 ###### Remark

 Of all the models for [[∞-groupoids]] known in the literature, Kan complexes are probably the most widely used, certainly in [[homotopy theory]] and related "geometric" approaches to [[higher category]] (such as in terms of [[n-fold complete Segal spaces]] etc.), less so in "algebraic" approaches to [[higher category theory]].
-To a large extent this is because the category of Kan complexes -- in particular when thought of as the full sub-[[category of fibrant objects]] inside the standard [[model structure on simplicial sets]] -- lends itself usefully to many computations; to some extent it is maybe a historical coincidence that specifically for this model the theory was worked out in such detail.
-Maybe if [[Daniel Kan|Kan]] -- who first tried [[cubical sets]] and then rejected them in favor of [[simplicial sets]] due to some technical issues -- had tried [[connection on a cubical set|cubical set with connection]] first, things would have developed differently.
+To a large extent, this is because the category of Kan complexes -- particularly when thought of as the full sub-[[category of fibrant objects]] inside the standard [[model structure on simplicial sets]] -- lends itself usefully to many computations.
+To some extent, it is maybe a historical coincidence that the theory was worked out in such detail for this model specifically.
+Maybe if [[Daniel Kan|Kan]] -- who first tried [[cubical sets]] and then rejected them in favor of [[simplicial sets]] due to some technical issues -- had tried [[connection on a cubical set|cubical sets with connection]] first, things would have developed differently.
 See at _[[cubical set]]_ for discussion of this issue.

-But in any case it seems clear that there is no "fundamental" conceptual role to prefer Kan complexes over other models for [[∞-groupoids]].
-Instead, in view of modern developments it seems right to regard the abstract concept of [[homotopy type]] (not as an [[equivalence class]], but as a representative, though) as fundamental, and everything else to be "just a model" for this, which may or may not be useful for a particular computation.
+But, in any case, it seems clear that there is no "fundamental" conceptual reason to prefer Kan complexes over other models for [[∞-groupoids]].
+Instead, in view of modern developments, it seems right to regard the abstract concept of [[homotopy type]] (not as an [[equivalence class]], but as a representative) as fundamental, and everything else to be "just a model" for this, which may or may not be useful for a particular computation.
 This point of view is formalized by the [[univalent foundations]] of mathematics in terms of [[homotopy type theory]].
-Here the [[theory]] of [[homotopy types]] is given as an abstract foundational notion and then [[Kan complexes]] and related structures are shown to be a [[model]].
-For more on this see at _[[homotopy type theory]]_.
+There, the [[theory]] of [[homotopy types]] is given as an abstract foundational notion, and then [[Kan complexes]] and related structures are shown to be a [[model]].
+For more on this, see at _[[homotopy type theory]]_.

 =--